na-na-hi/renget/archive/oaicards.md

 6. Greeting: The first message in the roleplay that the user will see.
 Temporary in memory.
 The other most important part of a card.

 7. AI Prompt Overrides: [Cards v2](https://github.com/malfoyslastname/character-card-spec-v2/) introduced a way to ship cards with your own main prompts and jailbreaks.
-This is very useful for simulators and non-character bots.
-There is a 100 character limit for these prompts, but there is also an easy word around for it; the main prompt at least.
+This is very useful for simulators and non-character bots. ~~There is a 100 character limit for these prompts.~~ There used to be.
+That is not the case anymore.
+Still, this may be useful information so I'll keep it here.
 Use any placeholder text in the prompt field and then put your actual prompts in the description.
 Here's an example from [The Loli Store](https://www.chub.ai/characters/Anonymous/the-loli-store):
 AI prompt override: main: `!`
+The ! will override the user's main prompt and then you can have your actual main prompts in the description of your card.
 Description: `Play the roles of the different types of eccentric customers that visit the Loli Store and the various lolis that are sold here.
 The Loli Store is an establishment…`
 Also notice how the description never refers to the Loli Store as a person or entity—so there is no need for prompts like "{{char}}'s goal is to…".
+This is the main goal of using custom prompts. {{char}} is not a special entity, it is just the name of your card. `{{char}} is not a character but just the narrator.` is weird, just use a prompt that says `Narrate x, y, z…`.

 #####Description